andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-27_Mixture_of_Convolutions/README.md

 ## Method: Mixture of Convolutions (MoC)

-MoC addresses this by introducing a small set of **basis kernels**, and predicting only how to mix them per token.
+MoC addresses this by introducing a small set of **basis kernels**, and learning only how to mix them per token.

 ### Kernel Bank